Approximation algorithms for noncommutative CSPs: Proof Sketches

 We now present an outline of the algebraic approach that resolves this issue.
 Using this approach, we prove that an approximate solution of the same quality as the one in the analytic approach exists on a Hilbert space of dimension $2^{O(N)}$.
 The details of the algebraic approach are presented in Sections \ref{sec:algebraic-reldist} and \ref{sec:efficient-algorithm}.

 The key idea is to change the definition of Weyl-Brauer operators in the vector-to-unitary construction.
-The generalised Weyl-Brauer (GWB), as defined in Section \ref{sec:generalised-anticommutation}, are a set of operators $\sigma_1,\ldots,\sigma_N$ that are unitary matrices of order $3$, i.e. $\sigma_i^*\sigma_i = \sigma_i^3 = 1$ and they pairwise satisfy the relation $\sigma_i^* \sigma_j = - \sigma_j^*\sigma_i$ for all $i\neq j$.
-In Theorem \ref{thm:gwp-exists} we prove that this set of operators exists on a Hilbert space of dimension $2^{O(N)}$.
-Similarly we can define order-$k$ generalised Weyl-Brauer operators denoted by $\gwb^k$ for any $k$.
+The generalized Weyl-Brauer (GWB) of order $3$, introduced in Section \ref{sec:innovation-generalized-anticommutation}, are a set of operators $\sigma_1,\ldots,\sigma_N$ that are unitary matrices of order $3$, i.e. $\sigma_i^*\sigma_i = \sigma_i^3 = 1$ and they pairwise satisfy the relation $\sigma_i^* \sigma_j = - \sigma_j^*\sigma_i$ for all $i\neq j$.
+In Corollary \ref{cor:fin-dim-vector-to-unitary} we prove that this set of operators exists on a Hilbert space of dimension $2^{O(N)}$.
+Similarly we can define order-$k$ generalized Weyl-Brauer operators denoted by $\gwb^k$ for any $k$.